carletes/namespaces-in-operation/docs/ch03-more-on-pid-namespaces.md

 two processes running in the namespace.

-When running the `ns-child-exec` command above, we employed that program's `-m` option, which places the child that it creates (i.e., the process running `simple-init`) inside a separate mount namespace.
+When running the `ns-child-exec` command above, we employed that program's `--mount` option, which places the child that it creates (i.e., the process running `simple-init`) inside a separate mount namespace.
 As a consequence, the `mount` command does not affect the `/proc` mount seen by processes outside the namespace.